reactioncommerce/docs/guides/deploying-with-kubernetes.md

 ## At a Glance

 Now that you've added your customizations, made your front-end look and perform great, what's next.
-Well it's time to deploy your site to production.
+Well it's time to deploy your site to the cloud.
 This guide walks you through the process of deploying your site using [Kubernetes] (https://kubernetes.io/) Google's technology for orchestrating Docker containers at scale.

 ## What you need